top of page

 Konpa is the base, but the palette can be wider.
 The room responds when the groove surprises, not when it repeats old shapes.

-The audio moved.
-The look did not.
+The audio moved, but the look did not.
 New York reads image fast, then decides how hard to care.
+A small fix can lead to a big lift.
+When the look is tight, fans engage more, and posts resonate stronger.

 LK Lounge ran food from a buffet parked next to the bar.
-The smell took over part of the room and sat in the air.
-It lingered on clothes and pushed into the mix.
+The smell took over part of the room and lingered in the air.
+It settled on clothes and pushed into the mix.
 For a late set and a new album, that took some shine off the night.
-A proper kitchen would fix a lot of this and lift the guest experience fast.
+A proper kitchen would fix a lot of this and enhance the guest experience quickly.

-Gabel can flip this script with stronger promotion next time they come to New York, smarter stage moves, and a few bold arrangements shifts.
-The heart is there, and New York will answer when the invite feels bigger.
+Gabel can flip this script with stronger promotion next time they come to New York, smarter stage moves, and a few bold arrangement shifts.
+The heart is there, and New York will respond when the invite feels bigger.

 Sign-Up to Our Newsletter